Liopun/seka/README.md

 ## How to Setup?

 ### Download
-Simply clone the repository and install "Seka.apk" on [A Genymotion Emulator](https://www.genymotion.com/).
+Simply clone the repository and install "Seka.apk" on a [Genymotion Emulator](https://www.genymotion.com/).

 ### Compile and Run
-This is app was compiled using [The PhoneGap framework](https://phonegap.com/) You may visit the [PhoneGap docs](http://docs.phonegap.com/references/developer-app/custom-build/ios/) for a more in-depth guide or follow the steps below.
+This is app was compiled using the [PhoneGap framework](https://phonegap.com/) You may visit the [PhoneGap docs](http://docs.phonegap.com/references/developer-app/custom-build/ios/) for a more in-depth guide or follow the steps below.

 1. create a phonegap demo app using the instructions from the [PhoneGap docs](http://docs.phonegap.com/getting-started/3-create-your-app/desktop/)
 2. clone the repository and copy all the files into "wwww" of the new phonegap demo app created

-Or you can just clone the repository and access the `index.html` in the route directory through your browser using [ripple emulator](https://www.npmjs.com/package/ripple-emulator).
+Or you can just clone the repository and access the `index.html` in the route directory through your browser using [Ripple Emulator](https://www.npmjs.com/package/ripple-emulator).

 ```shellsession
 $ git clone https://github.com/Liopun/seka.git